Direct Education Projects

 Holiday Greenery Event: Scheduled for early December, Master Gardeners, friends and family gather to create swags and wreaths primarily as a service project for the local food pantries and some for personal use.
 Project Leader: Shari Bosler.

 CGMGA Greenhouse: The Greenhouse is maintained and operated as a facility to support the projects of the Central Gorge Master Gardener Association.
 Funded in large part through the generous contributions of the Dorothy Metcalf Charitable Trust and built by our chapter members.
 This facility is dedicated for the use of our chapter to further our mission of community outreach and ongoing education in Home Horticulture.
-Project Leader: Eric Bosler and Sandi Rousseau.
+Project Leaders: Eric Bosler and Sandi Rousseau.